What is Co-creation?

-Two quick examples:
+Two quick examples of co-creation:

 We wrote a white paper recently about how customer support functions — which are often viewed as a cost center and not necessarily business-critical — can actually help inform product roadmap, marketing campaigns, and sales strategies.
 Here’s the paper for reference.